phil2211/MDBMasterclassTutorialApp/README.md

 - [MongoDB Database Tools](https://www.mongodb.com/docs/database-tools/).
 - [NodeJS](https://nodejs.org/)
 ---
 I use Homebrew to do this on MacOS.
 If you don't have Homebrew, please follow the very simple instructions on the [Hombrew](https://brew.sh/) website to install it.
-If you use Windows or Linux, please follow the installation instructions for each tool needed by following the links below.
-The command below will install the Mongo Shell, the Atlas CLI and NodeJS if you don't have it already.
-If you use Windows or Linux there are install instructions for each component when you just follow the links above.
+The command below will install all the tools mentioned above at once.
+If you use Windows or Linux there are install instructions for each component following the links above.
 ```
 brew tap mongodb/brew
 brew install mongodb-atlas-cli mongodb-database-tools node npm